stride3d/stride-docs/en/manual/animation/procedural-animation.md

         // Our entity should have a light component var lightC = Entity.Get<LightComponent>();

-        // We initialize the AnimationClip and store the some type names for later use. var clip = new AnimationClip { Duration = TimeSpan.FromSeconds(1) };
+        // Create an AnimationClip and store unserializable types.
+Make sure you set its duration properly. var clip = new AnimationClip { Duration = TimeSpan.FromSeconds(1) };
         var colorLightBaseName = typeof(ColorLightBase).AssemblyQualifiedName;
         var colorRgbProviderName = typeof(ColorRgbProvider).AssemblyQualifiedName;

-        // We point to the path of the color property of the light component clip.AddCurve(
+        // Point to the path of the color property of the light component clip.AddCurve(
             $"[LightComponent.Key].Type.({colorLightBaseName})Color.({colorRgbProviderName})Value",
             CreateLightColorCurve()
         );

-        // Repeat and play!
-        clip.RepeatMode = AnimationRepeatMode.LoopInfinite;
+        // Play the animation right away and loop it. clip.RepeatMode = AnimationRepeatMode.LoopInfinite;
         var animC = Entity.GetOrCreate<AnimationComponent>();
         animC.Animations.Add("LightCurve",clip);